-In addition to her academic and performance career, Kristin serves as a substitute organist and music director at various churches in the metropolitan area.
-Formerly, the director of music at Rutherford Congregational Church, this led to an abiding interest in sacred music and from there Kristin went on to the study of the pipe organ with David Enlow of Juilliard, Peggo Hsiao of First Presbyterian Church and David Smith (RIP) of Christ First Presbyterian Church.
+In addition to her academic and performance career, Kristin has served as music director at various churches in the New York metropolitan area including Rutherford Congregational Church (2010-2015), St. John's Lutheran Church (2015-2020), and most recently St. Joseph's Episocpical Church during 2020 before relocating to England.
+Her first position in a church setting was at Christ's First Presbyterian Church where she studied with the late David Smith and took on his position after his passing.
+This led to an abiding interest in sacred music and from there Kristin went on to the study of the pipe organ with David Enlow of Juilliard as well as Peggy Hsiao of First Presbyterian Church.

 In collaboration with flutist, Linda Wetherill, Kristin has unveiled new works by contemporary composers, recording and performing them at the “Counterpoint Italy Composition Competition”—an international music festival founded by Ms. Wetherill in 2007.
 Kristin was the staff accompanist of the Young People's Chorus of NYC in 2011.
 Having a deep enthusiasm for the music of the Renaissance, Kristin became a keen collaborator with guitarist/lutenist, Daniel Keene—the two of them perform regularly as the Samadi-Keene Duo (formerly, The Barone-Keene Duo).

-Kristin and her husband Saman Samadi have created their own international composition competition known simply as “Samadis'.”
+Kristin and her husband, composer Saman Samadi, have created and organized an international composition competition known simply as “Samadis'.”
 This festival concluded with a successful winners' concert in March of 2016 and published as a record album.
-The two also operate a record label known as “Samadis'.”
+The two also operated a record label known as Samadis', from 2014 to 2018.